 Marnie Hanel is a freelance magazine writer based in Portland, Oregon.
 If you're only going to read one thing she's ever written, let's make it the one with the octopus attack.
-Her work has appeared in the New York Times Magazine, W, Vanity Fair, Departures, Marie Claire, Town & Country, New York and Sunset.
+Her work has appeared in the New York Times Magazine, Food & Wine, W, Vanity Fair, Departures, Marie Claire, Town & Country, New York and Sunset.
 She grew up in Seattle, attended UNC-Chapel Hill as a Morehead-Cain scholar, earned a master's in journalism from Columbia University, and spent the lion's share of her twenties on the editorial staff of Vanity Fair.
 She co-wrote the independent feature film Missed Connections (May 2013), which won the Audience Award at the Gen Art Festival and Savannah Film Festival, and co-authored a cookbook, The Picnic: Recipes and Inspiration from Basket to Blanket (Artisan, 2015.)

 She lives in Northwest Portland with her Bernese Mountain Dog, Winter, her husband, Jamie Bordley, and her sweet baby, James .